ctron/kura-container/README.md

 ## Re-Building

-This docker container is being built by patching Kura 3.0.0 in a way that is can be run inside a docker image.
-For this to work, this docker build checks out a specific Kura commit, currently from the 3.0.0 develop branch, so that the patch can be applied.
+This docker container is being built by re-using the Intel UP² CentOS 7 image of Kura.
+It makes a few adjustments to the Kura sources and performs a full build from a specified Git commit of Kura.

 If you want to re-build this image, check out this repository and simply run `docker build .`.

 If you want to re-base this image on another Kura commit, then you will need to change the environment variable in the `Dockerfile` or from the command line.
-If the patch no longer applies, then you will need to re-create or fix that patch.

 ## Running in OpenShift